mrjoshdev/word-spotter/README.md

 * Database creation

-There is seed data that is necessary to run this program because it contains the Annkissam Dictionary. please copy and paste the following into your terminal and run it `bundle exec rake db:create && bundle exec rake db:migrate && bundle exec rake db:seed`
+There is seed data that is necessary to run this program because it contains the Simple Dictionary. please copy and paste the following into your terminal and run it `bundle exec rake db:create && bundle exec rake db:migrate && bundle exec rake db:seed`

 Run `rails server` from the terminal and then open `localhost:3000` in your browser